IU-Capstone-Project-2025/open-labs-share/services/auth-service/AUTH_API_DOCUMENTATION.md

 **Endpoint:** `POST /validate`

-**Description:** Validates JWT token and returns user information - primarily used by API Gateway.
+**Description:** Validates JWT token and returns user information.
+Primarily used by API Gateway for request authorization.
+Can optionally fetch fresh user data from users-service.

 **Request Body:**